schafeld/listing-app/README.md

 # listing-app
-Demo app with Vue, Express, and GraphQL.
+Demo app with Vue2 and Vue-Select.

 ## Attribution